 This temple was built to honor the god of healing and sun according to the Greek mythology.
 The temple was constructed sometime during the 5th century BC.
 The temple is located atop the Arcadian mountains, which combines two well-known architectural styles used by ancient Greeks: Arcadian and Doric styles.

 There are 24 monasteries built on almost inaccessible sandstone peaks during the 11th century; hence, they were commonly referred to as “columns of the sky”.
-The monasteries also feature 16th century frescoes that remain until today, which exhibit the development of post-Byzantine art.
+The monasteries also feature 16th-century frescoes that remain until today, which exhibit the development of post-Byzantine art.

 Mount Athos (1988)

-Mount Athos served as a spiritual center since the mid-11th century and has been that way for majority of the Byzantine period.
+Mount Athos served as a spiritual center since the mid-11th century and has been that way for the majority of the Byzantine period.
 It is commonly referred to as the “Holy Mountain” by the Greeks and is also a famous artistic site.
 There are currently 20 monasteries and over 1,400 monks that inhabit the mountain.

-This is the newest site to be inscribed into the list of UNESCO World Heritage Sites in Greece.
+This is the newest site to be inscribed on the list of UNESCO World Heritage Sites in Greece.
 This walled city, or whatever is left of it, is located at the foot of an acropolis in what was once the city of Macedonia and Thrace.
 During the 356 BC, it was also known as “Small Rome” since the Roman Empire has established itself in the region.

 View the list of all of the UNESCO World Heritage sites I have visited on my travels.